rainydaysavings/GNUsocial-v2-landing-page/README.md

 Made as a proof of competence for GSoC 2020

 ## Features
-* News
-  Categories
-  Written in markdown
+* News with categories written in markdown
 * Links to Documentation
 * Better organization of content
 * Modern design with pure CSS, no frameworks